When Hiring Movers in Dubai, Be Aware of These 8 Hidden Moving Costs, Fees, and ChargesE. Ali

 7. Express delivery charge

-In contrast to the late delivery fee, if you want your household items delivered faster than the standard shipping programme of your moving company, you should expect to pay more money in the form of a state shipping cost.
+In contrast to the late delivery fee, if you want your household items delivered faster than the standard shipping program of your moving company, you should expect to pay more money in the form of a state shipping cost.

 The cost of state delivery is one of the hidden costs of long-distance moving.
 It is hidden because you may not be aware that nearly all cross-country moving companies will combine (combine) several shipments into a moving truck if there is enough space for all of them.
 The primary reason for consolidated shipments is obvious: moving companies strive to reduce transportation costs as much as possible.

 Discuss the shipping window of your items to the new home or flat with your moving company early in your preparation and assess the need for expedited delivery.
-Paying extra for exclusive use of the moving truck may not be necessary after all, so don’t invest more money than necessary in your home move.
+Paying extra for the exclusive use of the moving truck may not be necessary after all, so don’t invest more money than necessary in your home move.

 8. Elevator charge